47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 #Slide 4

-We can use the Applicative Builder to create a Kleisli, in this case, we specify the monadic context and the input type.
+We can use the Applicative Builder to create a Kleisli.
+In this case, we specify the monadic context and the input type.
-This creates a KleisliApplicativeInstance that we can use to create a Kleisli with functions like `map`.
+This creates a Kleisli Applicative Instance that we can use to create a Kleisli with functions like `map`.
 We are using `map`, in this case, to get the result of the other two Kleisli and return the sum of both.